Tamer877/3D-Endless-Runner/README.md

 # 3D-Endless-Runner
-A running game developed with Unity.
+A run game developed with Unity.

 # 3D Endless Runner - System Architecture and Development Plan